TrackerGuru Developer Guide

 • 1a.
 TrackerGuru detects an error in the entered data (missing required fields or improper format).

 • 1a1.
 TrackerGuru displays an error message and proper command format to the user.
+Use case resumes from step 1.

-Use case: UC-5 Edit a contact
+Use case: UC5 Edit a contact

 Guarantees